-2. 1 or more cells are found to be faulty due to low capacity during this maintenance period and 5 of the original cells in the battery had been previously replaced due to low capacity.
+2. 1 or more cells are found to be faulty during this maintenance period and 5 of the original cells in the battery had been previously replaced due to faults.

 NOTE: The recommendation does not apply to the following failures: terminal thread damage, cell leakage, or cell short-circuit